garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 You will first need to have TOR installed which you may do from the [official site](https://www.torproject.org/download/download.html).
 You will need to download and run the TOR Expert Bundle (not TOR browser).
 TOR is also available on all popular package managers, e.g. macOS `brew install tor` or Debian `apt install tor`.

-Once running choose the option in zec-qt-wallet to **Connect via TOR** and the following line will be added to your `zcash.conf` file to configure TOR usage `proxy=127.0.0.1:9050`.
+Once running choose the option in zec-qt-wallet to **Connect via TOR** and the following line will be added to your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file to configure TOR usage `proxy=127.0.0.1:9050`.
 Restart `zcashd`  to enable the service running over TOR.

-Use the advanced options when installing zec-qt-wallet to run `zcashd` over TOR from the first time, so your IP is never exposed to the network.
+Use the advanced options when installing zec-qt-wallet to run `zcashd` over TOR from the initial startup, so your IP is never exposed to the network.

 !!! warning "Parameters are not currently downloaded over TOR"
     As per this [issue](https://github.com/ZcashFoundation/zec-qt-wallet/issues/97) the Zcash parameters that are downloaded on the first launch are not done so over TOR.